What is Your Favorite Animal?

 Our Experience with Gorillas

 Our only direct experiences with these magnificent animals is through zoos.
-From these experiences, Dale was inspired to carve 2 gorilla sculptures to better understand both the differences and similarities with humans.
+From these encounters, Dale was inspired to carve 2 gorilla sculptures to better understand both the differences and similarities with humans.
 “Enigma” is the head of a male gorilla.
 “A Watchful Eye” is an emerging sculpture of another male.
-In order to see them in the wild, we are planning a photo safari to Rwanda within the next 2 years and we can’t wait!
+In order to see them in the wild, we are planning a photo safari to Africa within the next 2 years and we can’t wait!

 What Can We Do?